shadowmanos/shadowmanos.github.io/ManosNikolaidisCV.md

 from Stanford University and the functionality was a level above regex or sentiment analysis.
 I came up with and implemented a message broker based architecture for load balancing and live updates without downtime.
 I was also tasked with leading a small team around this project, including a front-end engineer and a few research scientists.
-All services ran at in-house servers and I cooperated with a dedicated sysadmin for deployment, monitoring etc.
+All services ran at in-house servers and I setup automation for testing and deployment.

 The tech stack included *Java 8, CoreNLP, Maven, ActiveMQ, Linux.*